sovrynn/ecdo/2-LOCATION-ANALYSIS/europe/spain/README.md

 ## Sierra de Gredos

-Not on the list of well-known karst areas, but found some interesting pictures [2]:
+Not on the list of well-known karst areas, but found some interesting pictures.
+Los Galayos, and [2]:

 ![](img/los-galayos-sierra-de-gredos.jpg)
 ![](img/sierra-de-gredos.webp)